PacmanBackup/Pacman-Backup-RevolutionArch/README.md

 # Pacman-Backup-RevolutionArch
-Backup of my list of installed packages with pacman. and pacaur.
+Backup of my list of installed packages with pacman and pacaur. .bashrc, init.el, .vimrc